microsoft/Omex/docs/Microsoft.Omex.Gating/GatingTutorial.md

 You can implement `IMachineInformation` interface from `Microsoft.Omex.System.Diagnostics` namespace to provide more information about the machine your app is running on.

-You can also implement `IGateSettings` interface to overriade applicability of gates.
+You can also implement `IGateSettings` interface to override applicability of gates.

 ## Combining Gates

 You can combine gates by using `GateCombination` subclasses

 * `GatesAll` - applicable if all combined gates are applicable
-* `GatesAny` - applicable if at least on of the combined gates is applicable
+* `GatesAny` - applicable if at least one of the combined gates is applicable
-* `GatesNone` - applicable if none of the combined gates is applicable
+* `GatesNone` - applicable if none of the combined gates are applicable

 Gates can also be setup in a hierarchical structure.
 Every gate has a property `ParentGate` and restrictions which are applied on a parent gate apply to all of its child gates.
 So in effect